Si quisiera consultar a uno de nuestros abogadoas para mas información Contáctenos

 Entering into a sourcing contract can provide a false sense of security if you are unfamiliar with what a contract means in China.
-We help you to understand what provisions in a Chinese contracts mean, which provisions may or may not be enforced, and how your Chinese counterpart will likely view the contract.
+We help you understand what provisions in a Chinese contracts mean, which provisions may or may not be enforced, and how your Chinese counterpart will likely view the contract.

 How We're Different

-Our China practice was established with intent to make the China market more accessible for small and medium-sized businesses.
+Our China practice was established with the intent to make the China market more accessible for small and medium-sized businesses.
 We cater our services and fee structure to this segment.